 Chartres is a charming city to explore for a day trip outside of Paris.
 Known mainly for its stunning Gothic cathedral, Chartres has a host of monuments, buildings, gardens and museums that draw visitors in.

 The impressive Gothic cathedral in Chartres is a UNESCO World Heritage Site for good reason.
 Considered by many to rival the Notre Dame in Paris, Chartres Cathedral’s architecture and décor stuns visitors, particularly the majestic 12th-century stained glass windows.
 The cathedral has proved resilient to wars and fires and currently draws annual pilgrimages to its site.
 Partake in the labyrinth walk of the interior stones or go below to visit the crypt, considered to be the largest crypt in France.

-Maison Picassiette is a must see.
+Maison Picassiette is a must-see.
 Known as The House of a Million Pieces is a mosaic home covered in broken pieces of ceramics and pottery and worth a visit.
-Before his death, owner Raymond Isidore spend years collecting and decorating the home.
+Before his death, owner Raymond Isidore spent years collecting and decorating the home.
 The result is a home where the entire interior and exterior is completely covered in multi-colored pieces and is a true work of art, that even Picasso himself visited the home of the man who was nicknamed, “Picassiette.”

 Taking part in a river cruise on the Eure River during the warm months is a spectacular way to enjoy the city.
 Don’t miss a walk through the historic center, particularly along Rue des Écuyers to see beautiful half-timbered homes, or hop into the Le-Petit-Chart’Train for a 35-minute loop around the city.
 Chartres is a city not to be missed!

 How to Get to Chartres from Paris